What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Additional Data Collection Details

 The set of exercises included in the \qevdfulldataset{} benchmark and dataset (long-range videos) is shown in \cref{tab:workout-template}.
 The 23 unique exercises are highly diverse, of varying difficulty levels and require a wide variety of motion types by the participants.
 Note that this set of exercises is a subset of all exercises included in the \qevdshortclipdataset{} dataset.
 We show the distribution of these exercises across splits in \cref{fig:long-range-ex-dist}.

 \myparagraph{Video Collection.} Long-range workout videos were collected by letting users perform workout sessions consisting of three $1$-minute sections, where each section consisted of two exercises.
 Candidate exercises per section are shown in~\cref{tab:workout-template}.
-Users were instructed to perform the exercise shown on screen for the indicated duration while facing the camera to imitate a virtual fitness coaching setup.
+Users were instructed to perform specific exercises for the indicated duration while facing the camera to imitate a virtual fitness coaching setup.
 They were also instructed to perform common mistakes and their corrections (similar to the short-clips).
-While exercising, users were also presented temporally-smoothed top-k activations (showing mistakes and feedbacks) from the pre-trained vision model (but they were free to ignore this).
-The recorded videos were subsequently annotated with fully contextual feedback using a simple web interface with careful attention to preserve causal interactions.
+Temporally aligned textual coaching instructions were subsequently cleaned-up and verified using a simple web interface.
+All feedbacks were reviewed by at least one additional annotator.